yunshi26/assignment/PART2.md

 ## Problems Encountered & Solutions
 1. Unable to display zombie correctly - solution: check row & column number randomly generated are correct
-2. Unable to move zombie
+2. Unable to move zombie - solution : check the zombie move have generate correctly or not
+3. Arrow not working - Check the function of arrow is working correctly or not.